MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/troubleshooting-mobile-newux.md

 ## Error on start due to permission/privilege issues

-The new user experience for Field Service Mobile (preview) requires a few additional privileges added to the security roles which the user belongs to.
+The new user experience for Field Service Mobile (preview) requires some privileges added to the security roles that the user belongs to.

 ### Symptoms